 Compare credit cards that earn M&S points

 A loyalty programme for the true M&S addicted, M&S Loyalty Scheme has a decent earn rate, but only allows you to redeem points for more M&S vouchers.

 If you thrive at the idea of losing yourself in an endless spiral of M&S shopping, it could be right for you.
-Here’s how it works, how to make the best out of it and what its pros and cons are.

 How to earn M&S credit card points

 You earn M&S credit card points every time you shop with your M&S credit card.
 M&S doesn’t offer a huge range of credit card options, but it does cover three main credit card types – rewards, balance transfer and 0% purchases.